 Around a quarter of people are children or adolescents when they are diagnosed with IBD.
 Ulcerative Colitis in children tends to be more extensive in children than adults.
 Watch our series of short videos to hear from young people about how they cope with the challenges of living with Crohn’s and Colitis.

-Download our free information sheet on Staying well with IBD.
+Download our free information sheet on living with IBD.